fabio1079/kiskadee/README.md

 was properly configured on your machine, kiskadee will be able to analysis a example source code.
 This code is in the *kiskadee/tests/test_source/* directory.

-Kiskadee will decompress the example source, and run the analyzers defined on the *kiskadee.conf* file.
+kiskadee will decompress the example source, and run the analyzers defined on the *kiskadee.conf* file.
 You can use any postgresql client to access the database that you have created,  and check the analysis maded by kiskadee.